ElusiveMonni/monni_docs/docs/commands/slash/global/tag-manage.md

 ---
 # Tag Manage

-A command for editing and deleting any currently saved tags
+A command for editing and deleting any currently saved tags.

 :::slash
 **Tag Manage** is a [slash command](/commands/info/slash/)!